wobsoriano/covid3d/README.md

 ## 📝 Contributions

 I'll only accept fixes for now.
 New features will be ignored.
+I want to make the app as simple as it can be.
 Thank you.

 ## 📝 License & copyright